crab8012/JME-Learning/README.md

 89) The story-mode game should have a similar, yet different story mode for co-op.
 89) This could be either a concurrent story, a prequel, or a sequel story
 90) The co-op mode should last at least 4 hours of gameplay

+## Map / Level Editor
+# and associated storage format and resource manager
+1) Create new sub-project or package for level editor [DONE]
+2) Create accessible UI with buttons.
+Should be pulled up and dismissed with a keystroke or button click [DONE]
+3) Create resource manager main class
+4) Create 3d model and resource manager
+5) Create object classes for in-game items
+6) Create entity classes for NPCs
+7) Create GameLevel objects that save and load all level data
+8) Create UI for spawning in objects
+9) Create UI representation of objects and entities in the world...
+A world tree
+10) Create draggable behaviours to help position items in game space
+11) Create UI for changing object and entity properties